 Project Overview: Mariposa Community Health Center (MCHC) serves a predominantly low-income, Mexican American border community where food insecurity is prevalent and diets don’t often include fresh foods.
 Healthful eating is hampered by limited transportation options, high food costs and lack of familiarity with the importance of good nutrition to sustain health.
-Nearly 14% of the health center’s patients have been diagnosed diabetes, and more than 30% adults with diabetes had an A1C over 9%, evidencing poor control.
-Working with Nogales Community Development, Nogales Community Food Bank, Nogales Mercado Farmer’s Market, Garrett’s IGA Supermarket, and Villa’s Market, Mariposa CHC will launch the “Comer Bien” (Eat Well) Initiative to introduce a comprehensive, community-focused, evidence-based approach to control diabetes and improve health.
+Nearly 14% of the health center’s patients have been diagnosed diabetes, and more than 30% adults with diabetes have an A1C over 9%, evidencing poor control.
+Working with Nogales Community Development, Nogales Community Food Bank, Nogales Mercado/Farmer’s Market, Garrett’s IGA Supermarket, and Villa’s Market, Mariposa CHC launched the “Comer Bien” (Eat Well) Initiative to introduce a comprehensive, community-focused, evidence-based approach to control diabetes and improve health.

-The goal of the Comer Bien (Eat Well) project is to improve health outcomes by addressing food-related social determinants and increasing access to healthful and nutritious foods.
+The goal of the Comer Bien (Eat Well) project was to improve health outcomes by addressing food-related social determinants and increasing access to healthful and nutritious foods.

 - Increase access to healthy food through prescriptions for fruit and vegetables and coupons and collaboration with local markets and grocers;